 John Bletsos also announced that the Hellenic Society Paideia of VA, AHEPA and Philoptochos will make donations to defray some of the cost to the three applicants from our Cathedral community for the Ionian Village.
 The Ionian Village Camp is organized by the Archdiocese and it provides an excellent opportunity for our youth to visit Greece, feel the cultural and religious experience, enjoy fellowship with young people from many places in the US, and make everlasting friendships.

 We continued with the recognition awards of Sister of the Year by the DOP and the AHEPAN of the Year.

-This event was made possible by many who worked in the background to make it a success
+This event was made possible by many who worked and helped to make it a success.

-- Our sisters of the DOP for their support and help to set up!
+- Our sisters of the DOP for their support and for setting up!
+We thank you!

 - Our brothers in AHEPA who helped to set up and prepare the food and served us!
 We thank you brothers!
 You set a new standard in community service!

 Our next AHEPA meeting will be on June 9.
 We will pause in July and August and resume in September.